The intricate pattern of the brain: social entanglement

 Authoritarian people are not like that.
 They think that their socially entangled group is objectively worth more.
 There are far more authoritarian people than you might think.
 Allow me to explain.

 The attacks on the World Trade Center on September 11th 2001 were shocking to all in the West.
 Here in Europe, it was in the news for months.
 In the US, it was even more, of course.
 On top of that, because of a lot of cultural exchange and other forms of social entanglement before nine-eleven, the people in Europe already cared a lot about the people in the US.
 We have a lot of emotional connections in our brains connected to memory objects that represent and are entangled with the US.
 So this event was very shocking to us here in Europe.
-In China, people are socially entangled with people in China and people in nearby countries they socially entangle with.
+In China, people are socially entangled with people in China and people in nearby countries.
 They don’t really know people in the US.
 They don’t see them on TV or on their internet.
 When they heard about nine-eleven, their response was very different.
-For them, this event was, and still is, just a statistic.
-Since they do not have emotional connections in their heads with the US, other than a couple of stereotypical ones, and there is almost no social entanglement, they just don’t care so much.
+For many of them, this event was, and still is, just a statistic.
+This is not to say that they approve of it, or are morally ambivalent.
+They just have no emotional connection to the event.
+Since they do not have emotional connections in their heads with the US, other than a couple of stereotypical ones, and there is almost no social entanglement, they just don’t care as much.

 The same happened here.
 If in Europe you want to talk about victims in some African country that we are not socially entangled with, people from the right wing tend to respond with a remark that they don’t care.
 I would not expect them to.
 Like the people in China and nine-eleven, they are not socially entangled with them.
 For them, these people are just a statistic.
 But also people on the left don’t really care on an emotional level, unless they have somehow socially entangled with them.
 If they haven’t, they will probably think that this is terrible for those people.
 They don’t feel the terribleness.
 It is just a statement of fact.
 They will forget the next day, because there is no real emotional attachment.
 I am not trying to scold these left wing people either.
 We are all like this.
 I am like this.